zepingyu0512/zepingyu0512.github.io/_pages/about.md

 <span style="color:red;">I am actively seeking (Applied) Research Scientist position starting in Fall 2026.
 Please feel free to contact me at **zepingyu@foxmail.com** if you have any suitable openings!</span>

-My research lies in understanding the inner mechanisms of LLMs and multimodal LLMs (MLLMs).
+My research lies in understanding the inner mechanisms of LLMs (multimodal LLMs, reasoning LLMs).
 I believe deeper understanding of these models can inform the design of more robust and efficient architectures, and guide practical techniques to improve model performance.
 Moreover, as we move toward AGI and ASI, the inability to understand how these models make decisions poses a serious risk—without interpretability, we may lose control over increasingly powerful systems.
 In particular, I work on:

-**a) Understanding LLMs and MLLMs through mechanistic interpretability**
+**a) Understanding LLMs and MLLMs' internal mechanisms through mechanistic interpretability**

 I develop and apply interpretability techniques to investigate how LLMs and MLLMs perform a wide range of tasks using a shared architecture.
 Through these efforts, I aim to establish principled insights that inform and guide the future development of these models.

-1. **Understanding fundamental capabilities**
+1. **Understanding fundamental capabilities: knowledge, arithmetic, in-context learning**

-   I analyze how core skills emerge in LLMs, including factual knowledge, arithmetic reasoning, and in-context learning.

    - [EMNLP 2024-a](https://aclanthology.org/2024.emnlp-main.191.pdf): Understanding the mechanism of factual knowledge in LLMs.
    - [EMNLP 2024-b](https://aclanthology.org/2024.emnlp-main.193.pdf): Understanding the mechanism of arithmetic operations in LLMs.
    - [EMNLP 2024-c](https://aclanthology.org/2024.emnlp-main.192.pdf): Understanding the mechanism of in-context learning in LLMs.

-2. **Understanding higher-order capabilities**
+2. **Understanding higher-order capabilities: latent multi-hop reasoning, visual question answering**

-   I investigate more complex behaviors in LLMs and MLLMs, such as visual question answering and latent multi-hop reasoning.

    - [EMNLP 2025-a](https://arxiv.org/pdf/2502.10835): Understanding why LLMs fail on latent multi-hop reasoning.
    - [arXiv 2024.11](https://arxiv.org/pdf/2411.10950): Understanding the mechanism of visual question answering in MLLMs.

-**b) From understanding to improvement: Enhancing LLM and MLLM capabilities through interpretability-driven techniques**
+**b) Enhancing LLMs and MLLMs' capabilities during post-training**

 Beyond understanding model behavior, I aim to improve the performance and reliability of LLMs and MLLMs.
 My current efforts focus on three directions:

-1. **Analyzing model failures to inform architectural design**

-   I use interpretability techniques to analyze how and why models fail, guiding the design of new architectures, modules, and strategies.
+1. **Designing new modules to improve LLMs' latent multi-hop reasoning ability during post-training**

    - [EMNLP 2025-a](https://arxiv.org/pdf/2502.10835): Designing a new module, back attention, to improve LLMs' latent multi-hop reasoning ability.

-2. **Improving LLM/MLLM capability via model editing and model merging**

-   I develop methods to identify specific parameters responsible for different capabilities, enabling targeted parameter change such as model editing and model merging.
+2. **Mitigating catastrophic forgetting through model merging after post-training**

-   - [EMNLP 2025-b](https://arxiv.org/pdf/2505.16703): Locate-then-merge for merging base model and post-trained model, to mitigate catastrophic forgetting and improve MLLMs' language ability and multimodal ability.
+   - [EMNLP 2025-b](https://arxiv.org/pdf/2505.16703): Creating the locate-then-merge framework for merging base model and post-trained model, to mitigate catastrophic forgetting and improve MLLMs' language ability and multimodal ability.
-   - [arXiv 2025.01](https://arxiv.org/pdf/2501.14457): Locate-then-edit for neuron-level model editing, to reduce gender bias and improve LLMs' general ability.

-4. **Creating interpretability tools to help users understand and trust LLM outputs**
+3. **Creating interpretability tools to help users understand and trust LLM outputs**

-   I build interpretability tools that expose how LLMs and MLLMs reason internally, helping users understand the rationale behind model responses.
-These tools aim to improve transparency and increase user confidence in the model’s outputs, especially in high-stakes or ambiguous scenarios.

    - [EMNLP 2025-a](https://arxiv.org/pdf/2502.10835): Creating an interpretability tool for analyzing neuron-level information flow and understanding why LLMs cannot perform latent multihop reasoning well.
    - [arXiv 2024.11](https://arxiv.org/pdf/2411.10950): Creating an interpretability tool for identifying important image patches and understanding why MLLMs generate false answers in visual question answering.